funkhaus/wordpress-theme-boilerplate/README.md

 #### Common Next Steps

 1. Set up your Wordpress view/page structure with the `Nested Pages` plugin and then replicate that structure in `/ClientNamedWordpress/app/public/wp-content/themes/clientname2018/functions/router.php`
+1. Add all Advanced Custom Fields to the pages that you anticipate you'll need.
+This can take a bit of planning.
+You want to use ACF sparingly, but you also want to avoid putting data in places that they don't belong in for convenience.
 1. Create a Vue view for each of the required pages in your application's structure in `/ClientNamedWordpress/app/public/wp-content/themes/clientname2018/src/views`
 1. Set up your base styles including z-indexes.
+1. Get your global components set up like your hamburger, header, menu, footer, cookie crumbs, social links, etc.
+1. Flesh out your pages and componentize where you can.
+1. Push up to Flywheel using the up cloud button on Flywheel Local.
+This will allow for live content to be added to the website. **Once you push up using Flywheel be careful that you don't push up again because you'll override any content that was added.
+Use `npm run deploy` from that point on to update the logic, styling, and code content.
+If you want to use content from the live Flywheel site then copy your Vuehaus theme folder onto your Desktop and then pull from Flywheel and then put the theme back, overriding what you got from Flywheel. `npm run deploy` updates the theme, Flywheel pull and push updates everything, Wordpress, database, and theme.**

 ---